Category: #alzheimers

 It looks like aging, but what if it is malnutrition?

 A couple of weeks later, you see her again and you notice a little more weight loss.
-The question to ask is, “Are you meaning to lose weight?”
+The question to ask is, “Do you mean to lose weight?”
 Unintended weight loss can become a problem.
 She also appears weaker and more tired.

 Ask more questions such as: